 Although there is no specific time frame for probating a will, the initial steps should be taken within 30 days after the death.

 You can make an appointment with the clerk or deputy clerk in the appropriate jurisdiction.
 Take the original signed will and official death certificate, a listing of any assets owned by the deceased, and, if you can, the estimated value of those assets.

-The will usually names an executor/administrator.
-If there is no will or no named executor, the court will appoint one.
-This person must take an oath to carry out the duties of the executor.
+The will usually names a Personal Representative (Executor).
+If there is no will or no named Personal Representative, the court will appoint one.
+This person must take an oath to carry out the duties of the Personal Representative.
 They will be expected to determine the value and debts of the estate, pay the bills and taxes, and distribute any leftover assets to the heirs.

-Since a considerable amount of time and energy is involved in carrying out executor responsibilities, they are allowed compensation of up to 5% of the assets they handle.
+Since a considerable amount of time and energy is involved in carrying out these responsibilities, they are allowed compensation of up to 5% of the assets they handle.